SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie kisses my head.

-- "I'm counting the kisses as number five, I know some ponies might include that in number two."
+- "I'm counting the kisses as number five; I know some ponies might include that in number two."

 Pinkie giggles.
 "I'm not some ponies either."